Urban Outfitters Inc. (URBN) Shares Rise Despite Market Challenges

 Sponsored

-The average price recommended by analysts for Urban Outfitters Inc. (URBN) is $28.58, which is $0.19 above the current market price.
-The public float for URBN is 60.42M and currently, short sellers hold a 15.55% of that float.
-On May 19, 2023, URBN’s average trading volume was 1.44M shares.
+The average price point forecasted by analysts for Urban Outfitters Inc. (URBN) is $31.25, which is -$2.07 below the current market price.
+The public float for URBN is 60.42M, and currently, short sellers hold a 15.55% ratio of that float.
+The average trading volume of URBN on May 24, 2023 was 1.50M shares.

 URBN’s Market Performance

-After a stumble in the market that brought URBN to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -4.51% of loss for the given period.
+After a stumble in the market that brought URBN to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 3.19% of gains for the given period.

 Insider Trading